GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

   /* Use normal blending,
   so the new view sits on top and obscures the old view */
   mix-blend-mode: normal;
-  /* Make the height the same as the container, meaning the view size might not match its aspect-ratio. */
+  /* Make the height the same as the group, meaning the view size might not match its aspect-ratio. */
   height: 100%;
   /* Clip any overflow of the view */